Ikigai1/Ikigai1/README.md

 - 👋 Hi, I’m @Ikigai1
 - 👀 I’m interested in games, software, and a bit of AI eventually
-- 🌱 I’m currently learning SFML with C++
+- 🌱 I’m currently learning Unity2D
-- 💞️ I’m looking to collaborate on a basic SFML Pokemon game (private for now)
+- 💞️ I’m looking to collaborate on a story-driven RPG
 - 📫 How to reach me -
 ```diff
 @@ Discord @@